nevermined-io/sdk-java/README.md

 ### Integration Tests

-The execution of the integration tests require to have running the complete Ocean stack using [Nevermined Tools](https://github.com/keyko-io/nevermined-tools/).
+The execution of the integration tests require to have running the complete Nevermined stack using [Nevermined Tools](https://github.com/keyko-io/nevermined-tools/).

 After having the tools in your environment, you can run the components needed running: